ANTARCTIC PENGUINS: BELLWETHERS OF ENVIRONMENTAL CHANGE

 As temperatures of Earth continue to warm, predicted to reach a critical temperature in the next 20-30 years, eventually all of Antarctica’s sea ice will begin to retreat.
 As we’ve seen, sea ice is at the core of factors that determine these species’ existence.
 Adélie and Emperor penguins will continue to live where sea ice exists, and even colonize new locations along the coast where the sea ice becomes more open, and land glaciers retreat.
 Eventually, however, these penguins will disappear sequentially farther and farther south as the sea ice disappears, and as their prey disappears as humans overfish and alter the foodweb of the Southern Ocean.
 At the same time, sea level will be rising as the West Antarctic Ice Sheet melts.
 The rising sea level will cover low lying coast where the penguins otherwise would found colonies.
 Of course, if this occurs the streets of New York, London, Amsterdam, Calcutta (?) and many other cities will be covered, too.
 Recent storms, such as the one in 2012 that flooded much of coastal New Jersey and New York, have provided warnings.

-Current distribution of Adélie Penguin colonies according to increments of latitude South.
+Current distribution of Adélie Penguin colonies, with proportion of total colonies or population size partitioned by increments of latitude South.
 Those shown in red are likely to disappear within the next 50 years due to loss of sea ice and perhaps increased snow fall (see next image).

 The yellow circle is 70oS latitude, north of which Adélie and Emperor penguin colonies are the most vulnerable to changes in sea ice owing to climate change.
 The red dots in the Emperor penguin map show where new colonies have formed near to where existing colonies have decreased or disappeared.